On profinite subgroups of an algebraic group over a local field: Maximal pro- p subgroups of a semisimple group

-Since the Borel subgroups are $H(k)$-conjugated \cite[16.6]{Borel}, and since the $p$-Sylow subgroups of the finite group $H(k)$ are $H(k)$-conjugated, we obtain a surjective map $\Psi : B \mapsto B_u(k)$ between Borel $k$-subgroups of $H$ and $p$-Sylow subgroups of $H(k)$.
+Since the Borel subgroups are $H(k)$-conjugate \cite[16.6]{Borel}, and since the $p$-Sylow subgroups of the finite group $H(k)$ are $H(k)$-conjugate, we obtain a surjective map $\Psi : B \mapsto B_u(k)$ between Borel $k$-subgroups of $H$ and $p$-Sylow subgroups of $H(k)$.
 Let us show that it is a bijective map.

 Fix $B$ a Borel $k$-subgroup of $H$ and $S$ a maximal $k$-split torus of $B$, hence of $H$.
 Define $T = \mathcal{Z}_{H}(S)$, it is a maximal torus of $H$ defined over $k$ since an algebraic group over a finite field is quasi-split.
-Since $k$ is perfect, the unipotent radical of $B$ is $k$-split \cite[1.1.11]{BruhatTits2}.
+Since $k$ is perfect, the unipotent radical of $B$ is $k$-split.
 The $k$-group $B$ has a Levi decomposition $B = T \cdot B_u$ \cite[C.2.4]{CGP}.

 On the one hand, since $H(k)$ acts by conjugation on the set of Borel $k$-subgroups of $H$, the number of Borel $k$-subgroups is equal to the cardinal of $H(k) / \mathcal{N}_{H(k)}(B)$.
 By a theorem due to Chevalley \cite[11.16]{Borel}, a Borel subgroup of $H$ is equal to its normalizer, hence $\mathcal{N}_{H(k)}(B) = B(k)$.
 On the other hand, since $H(k)$ acts by conjugation on the set of its $p$-Sylow subgroups, the number of its $p$-Sylow subgroups is equal to the cardinal of $H(k) / \mathcal{N}_{H(k)}(B_u(k))$.